 Variable Unit Open-Entry/Open-Exit.
-Repetition of a portion of a variable unit open-entry/open-exit course
+Repetition of a portion of a variable unit open-entry/open-exit course which circumstance the student may repeat the course any number of times

 Occupational Work Experience.
 Repetition of an occupational work experience course under circumstances described in Title 5 § 55253